4g/umnist/README.md

 This is the winning solution to kaggle Ultramnist.
-This solution got 99.109 and Ranked 1st on leaderboard.
+This solution got 99.109 and Ranked 1st on leaderboard [https://www.kaggle.com/competitions/ultra-mnist].
 Code is available here along with trained models.
 You can use these to regenerate the results.
 Instructions to train from scratch are also attached.  https://github.com/4g/umnist

 ## Idea